dchristian3188/dchristian3188.github.io/_drafts/Troubleshooting DSC.md

 ResourceScriptBreakAll
 ```

-### Creating A Small Configuration
+### Create A Small Configuration

 To make isolating the problem easier, create a configuration with only the resource you want to debug.
-In this example, I'm going to debug the
+When you make the change to the LCM, it will break at every resource.
+In large configurations, this becomes tedious and makes re-entering a method harder than it should be.
+Here's what that would look like in our current example.

 ```powershell
 configuration RestartExample